 Bok choy (also known as Pak Choi) can withstand light frost and is a cool season crop typically grown in fall and early winter depending on the first anticipated frost date for your area.

 Successively plant Bok choy from late summer all the way to mid fall in northern climates, and well into winter in milder climates.
 Bok choy is ideal for growing in containers if space is limited.
-For a compact mini variety for containers or limited space, try Toy Choy Hybrid Pak Choi Seeds.
+For a compact mini variety for containers or limited space, try Toy Choy Bok Choi Seeds.

 Broccoli grows best in cool conditions, and in many climates, cool conditions are more consistent in fall, making broccoli a more reliable crop for fall harvest.
 Critical low temperature for frost damage to broccoli is 29 – 30 degrees F.